jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/Explorer-level (hospital and simple environment)/UI/TreeView/HowTreeViewIsDone.md

 If all operations are successful (check the console for any warnings or errors), the new folder will appear in the tree view component.
 If any child components were found, they will appear under the folder as well.

 During the `NativeConstruct` event, we iterate over all root-level items and execute the `AddItem` function on the `UTreeView` component.
 This populates Unreal Engine's internal data structure and additionally triggers the `NativeOnListItemObjectSet` function of the `IUserObjectListEntry` interface.

 The importance of `NativeOnListItemObjectSet` will be discussed further below.

-To specify the `UUserWidgetBluerpint` that is going to be displayed as an itme of the tree view we have configured the `ListEntires` of the `TreeViewComponet` to be `WBP_TreeViewItem`
+To specify the `UUserWidgetBluerpint` that is going to be displayed as an item of the tree view we have configured the `ListEntires` of the `TreeViewComponet` to be `WBP_TreeViewItem`

 ## Tree view entry widget